hhaji/Deep-Learning/Recitation-Assignments/README.md

 * Develop a variational autoencoder for generating images (e.g., Fashion-MNIST or CIFAR-10 datasets).
 * Write at least a paragraph regarding (the conclusion of, e.g., comparison of) your experiments.

-**Please Note**: For the third part you may find [these implementations](https://github.com/AntixK/PyTorch-VAE) helpful.
+**Please Note**: For the third part, you may find [these implementations](https://github.com/AntixK/PyTorch-VAE) helpful.
 Additionally, the tasks must be delivered as your authentic work.

 <-> Deadline: Friday, Bahman 10, 23:59 (Announced at Dey 23)